Experimental and numerical investigation of the capillary front and side walls during laser beam welding

 injection layers is examined with SEM and studied with computer graphics processing.
 The distributions of fluid

-temperature, fluid velocity and reinforcement particles in the molten pool are simulated using a 2D multi
+temperature, fluid velocity and reinforcement particles in the molten pool are simulated using a 2D multi-physics model

 coupled with the equations of heat transfer, fluid dynamics, drag force, Lorentz force and phase transition.
 The results